-- 13.7 To the south of the present settlement the fields have the feel of parkland with scattered open grown Oaks providing shelter for stock.
+13.7 To the south of the present settlement the fields have the feel of parkland with scattered open grown Oaks providing shelter for stock.
 Stanley Wood and Fox Covert to the south of the Hall appear open to grazing so they lack an understorey and the natural regeneration of tree seedlings is most unlikely.
-Stanley Wood mainly comprises Sycamore and Ash and is prominent in the landscape with glimpsed views from most directions. - 13.8 There are 2 rows of common Lime trees planted in the village and both are impressive.
+Stanley Wood mainly comprises Sycamore and Ash and is prominent in the landscape with glimpsed views from most directions.

+13.8 There are 2 rows of common Lime trees planted in the village and both are impressive.
 The longer runs up the western side of Bank Hill from Hall Corner to no. 14, and it is understood that these were planted to celebrate Queen Victoria's jubilee in 1887 (Figure 17).
 There are now 14 trees, and a gap outside no. 6 has been closed with young Tulip (Liriodendron tulipifera) and Western Hemlock (Tsuga heterophylla), which is an imaginative choice, although it would have been more natural to infill the gap with Lime trees.
 The second row frames the entry to Park Avenue, comprising 5 tall trees with clean stems, and 2 adjacent trees of lesser stature (Figure 19).
-Lime is famously long lived and despite their size these trees should be regarded as no more than middle aged. - 13.9 A more recent row of trees (Norway maple (Acer platanoides)) planted along the Main Street boundary of the recreation ground will make an additional fine feature, although consideration should be given to some selective removal to allow the better individual specimens to fill out and form their distinctive massive domed canopies (Figure 10). - 13.10 The grounds of Woodborough Hall are mainly coniferous with a typical selection of species planted in mixed groups to form copses along Bank Hill and to the east of the present boundary.
-Most of these trees are of Victorian or Edwardian origin, and some are in decline.
+Lime is famously long lived and despite their size these trees should be regarded as no more than middle aged.

+13.9 A more recent row of trees (Norway maple (Acer platanoides)) planted along the Main Street boundary of the recreation ground will make an additional fine feature, although consideration should be given to some selective removal to allow the better individual specimens to fill out and form their distinctive massive domed canopies (Figure 10).

+13.10 The grounds of Woodborough Hall are mainly coniferous with a typical selection of species planted in mixed groups to form copses along Bank Hill and to the east of the present boundary.
+These trees appear to be mainly Victorian in origin, most likely planted by Mansfield Parkyns (c.
+1852) or John Taylor (c.
+1865), and some are in decline.
 The principal planted species are various Cedars (Cedrus spp) and Austrian pine (Pinus nigra var Nigra) with smaller numbers of Wellingtonia, Coast redwood (Sequoia sempervirens), Lawson's cypress (Chamaecyparis lawsoniana), Scots pine (Pinus sylvestris), Blue Colorado spruce (Picea pungens 'Glauca') and others.
 Self seeded Yew (Taxus baccata) is common throughout, forming an understorey which provides seclusion and privacy.